-We invite the community, particularly PhD students and PostDocs, to actively participate and shape the Systems Club.
+We invite the community, particularly PhD students and PostDocs, to actively participate and shape the SystemsClub.

-The SystemsClub focusses on the exchange and training of the scientists carrying out the respective scientific projects.
+The SystemsClub focuses on the exchange and training of the scientists carrying out the respective scientific projects.
 In many cases, system-theoretical and data-driven methods are generic and can be applied to different questions by incorporating the relevant expert knowledge from the various areas of neuroscientific research.

-The SystemsClub takes place every 3-4 months.
-It needs to be hosted by a Postdoc or PhD student in his or her respective lab.
-Maybe you recall the “OptoClub” concept a few years back, following a similar philosophy.
-The program comprises of a talk of the respective host on his or her research project.
-But, this should not be a regular talk, but rather focusing on the current problems and roadblocks in terms of Systems Analyses.
-These could be manifold, such as problem of small datasets, whether to implement machine learning (often black box approaches), which programming language to use, how to extract the signal of interest from noisy data, integration of the data set with regards to data form other levels of observation.
+Each SystemsClub event addresses a specific subject, being hosted by a specific research group.
+One or more talks on this topic will be given by the respective host and by speakers from other research groups.
+The talks should focus on the current problems and roadblocks in terms of Systems Analyses.
+These could be manifold, such as problem of small data, whether to implement machine learning, which programming language to use, how to extract the features of interest from noisy data, data integration in regards to different level observations.
 Note, you do not need to be an analysis expert to host the SystemsClub!
-The talk will be followed by an extended discussion, certainly there can be also more than one talk, if appropriate.
+The talk(s) will be followed by an extended open-end discussion.
 Often times, a lab tour and a subsequent get together will be quite useful.

 Just take advantage of the first two SystemsClub which will be hosted by RG Stroh on the 29th of April on Calcium Imaging on the and RG Gerber on Mouse Behavioral Tracking on the 3rd of June.